ILV: Iterative Latent Volumes for Fast and Accurate Sparse-View CT Reconstruction: Experiment

 \subsection{Experimental Settings}

-{\textbf{Dataset and metrics.}} Similar to previous works~\cite{zhang2025x, liu2025x}, we curate a dataset comprising 14,326 CT volumes collected from publicly available datasets.
+{\textbf{Dataset and metrics.}} Similar to previous works~\cite{zhang2025x, liu2025x}, we curate a dataset comprising 14,326 CT volumes collected from six publicly available datasets: AbdomenAtlas~\cite{li2024abdomenatlas}, RSNA2023~\cite{hermans2024rsna}, AMOS~\cite{ji2022amos}, MELA~\cite{mela_dataset}, LUNA16~\cite{setio2017validation}, and RibFrac~\cite{jin2020deep, yang2025deep}.
 The dataset covers diverse anatomical regions such as the chest, abdomen, and pelvis.
 We resample all CT volumes to a uniform isotropic voxel spacing and resize them to $256^3$ voxels.
 Hounsfield Unit (HU) values are normalized from the range of -1000 $\sim$ 1000 to 0 $\sim$ 1.
 To ensure data reliability, we remove volumes that exhibit abnormal intensity distributions or outlier values.
 The preprocessed dataset is divided into three subsets: 13{,}000 volumes for training, 653 volumes for validation, and 653 volumes for testing.
 Subsequently, synthetic X-ray projection images are generated from each CT volume using the TIGRE toolbox~\cite{biguri2016tigre}.
 For every CT volume, 50 projections with a resolution of $512^2$ pixels are rendered over the full angular range from $0^{\circ}$ to $360^{\circ}$.

 For quantitative evaluations (\cref{tab:tab1}–\cref{tab:tab6}), PSNR is computed in 3D over reconstructed volumes, and SSIM is averaged from 2D scores across axial, coronal, and sagittal slices.
 For novel-view X-ray synthesis (\cref{tab:tab7}), both metrics are computed in 2D image space.